iammarcol/RNA-Benchmark/README.md

 ├── meta.csv                      # information about sequences/structures used in the final analysis
 ```

-❗ To generate all the plots from the benchmark analysis, run
+❗ To generate all the plots from the benchmark analysis, run:
+'''
+cd ../scr
+python benchmark_analysis_run.py
+'''